Study Abroad

 Classics majors are encouraged to study abroad in order to gain first-hand knowledge of Mediterranean culture and material artifacts.
 As many of our majors can attest, there’s no substitute for seeing the sites yourself!
 Most students study abroad during their junior year.

 Course credits are applied to your ND transcript and you can maintain any financial aid package you currently hold.
-Consult our director of undergraduate studies very early in the semester before you attend to go abroad.
+Consult our director of undergraduate studies very early in the semester before you intend to go abroad.

 Rome, Italy